First-ever comprehensive view of your school’s safety

 Following the tragedy at Virginia Tech in 2007, survivors and victims’ families joined together to uncover all the dimensions of campus safety and facilitate a forum where national experts could develop best practices and resources.

-The first result is a free, confidential, self-paced, online self-assessment program that looks at key areas of campus safety.
+The result is a confidential, self-paced, online self-assessment program that looks at key areas of campus safety.
 Using this new resource, colleges and universities can better assess themselves across nine important areas:

 - Campus Public Safety